Sofie is a 13 year, 6-month-old bilingual English-Spanish speaking female.

-Some of the descriptions by her mother also strongly point to age appropriate language skills.
+Some of the descriptions by her mother also strongly point to age-appropriate language skills.
 Her mother described Sofie as having “wolf ears” meaning she can hear and understand what her parents are saying even when her parents and Sofie are on different floors of the house, and when her parents do not want to be heard by the Sofie and her siblings.

-Another indication of at least adequate language skills is an ability to understand humor quickly because this requires processing language quickly and making inferences and understanding language-based relationships.
-During the evaluation this happened several times including when she defined mustard as “green and yellowy”.
+Another indication of at least adequate language skills is an ability to understand humor quickly because this requires processing language quickly making inferences and understanding language-based relationships.
+During the evaluation, this happened several times including when she defined mustard as “green and yellowy”.
 This evaluator said, “You probably need to check how old the mustard is in your refrigerator” and Sofie immediately understood what the evaluator meant and the humor.

-As final evidence that Sofie has at least age appropriate language skills, her mother said that Sofie watches television shows with characters that develop over time, and with ongoing and involved plots such as Glee when it was popular and currently the show Sync.
-When asked how she, the mother, knows that Sofie understands the characters dilemmas and relationships and the interweaving plots, the mother said she will ask Sofie what is going on with the plot and with various characters and Sofie tells her mother what is going on.
+As final evidence that Sofie has at least age-appropriate language skills, her mother said that Sofie watches television shows with characters that develop over time, and with ongoing and involved plots such as Glee when it was popular and currently the show Sync.
+When asked how she, the mother, knows that Sofie understands the characters’ dilemmas and relationships and the interweaving plots, the mother said she will ask Sofie what is going on with the plot and with various characters and Sofie tells her mother what is going on.

-In sum, Sofie’s performance in the current speech-language evaluation indicated age appropriate language skills in receptive and expressive language.
+In sum, Sofie’s performance in the current speech-language evaluation indicated age-appropriate language skills in receptive and expressive language.
 Her prior speech-language evaluator failed to take into consideration the fact that she was just in the process of acquiring SAE—the dialect of the CELF, and was in significant language loss of Spanish, African American English, and Spanish-influenced English.
 As a result, the conclusions made by the prior evaluator are more indicative of that evaluator’s lack of the requisite knowledge and skills to do a quality evaluation.
-The fact that Sofie has improved her language skills so significantly point to the fact that she is a girl with gaps and not a language disorder.
+The fact that Sofie has improved her language skills so significantly points to the fact that she is a girl with gaps and not a language disorder.